rjohnson05/CarrollClassroomAnalytics/README.md

 held in a particular classroom on the current course schedule.
 This software has the capability to handle only one course schedule at a time.
 As such, if a new course schedule is uploaded, all data from the previous course schedule will be deleted.
 However, any classroom data uploaded will be preserved between course schedules.
 To update the classroom information, a new spreadsheet must be uploaded with the corrected information.
+An example classroom spreadsheet and course schedule spreadsheet have been provided in this project.

 ## Setting Up the Application